4 min read

 Just like anything worth achieving, it’s necessary to measure the ebbs and flows of Money Energy.
 As mentioned earlier, if you don’t measure and manage something, then it becomes invisible.
 But I can assure you that the stress related to money will eventually be seen!
 On the flip side, just like monitoring your health amplifies your well-being, gaining an awareness of your relationship with money amplifies its positive power.
 Only with measurement will you be able to see how your money energy ebbs and flows as events happen.

-I talk about this often in presentations and in previous blogs, and it won’t be the last I mention this: I am proud to say DNA Behavior is at the forefront of measuring and managing Money Energy scientifically.
+I talk about this often in presentations and in previous blogs, and it won’t be the last time I mention this: I am proud to say DNA Behavior is at the forefront of measuring and managing Money Energy scientifically.
 We can validate an individual’s Overall Money Energy (Overall ME) Score, which consists of three primary components:

 2. Your capability to integrate money awareness into all areas of your life; and